curry-packages/dsdcurry/README.md

 - Pre/postconditions or specifications are not required.

-- If there is a postcondition `f'post` but no precondition `f'pre`, it is assumed that the precondition is defined as `(const True)`.
+- If there is a postcondition `f'post` but no precondition `f'pre`, it is assumed that the precondition is defined as

+      f'pre ... = True

 - If a function `f` is defined by

     f :: ...<some type>...
     f = unknown

-  it will be considered as implemented, i.e., an implementation will be generated from a specification or postcondition (see below).
+  it will be considered as "to be implemented", i.e., an implementation will be generated from a specification or postcondition (see below).
   Providing such an "unknown" definition might be necessary in larger programs where one wants to apply a function